Visual workplace: Brief history of visual information sharing

 Visual communication rests on the natural inclination of humans to use pictures, graphics, and other images to quickly and simply convey meaning and understand information.
 For instance, look at the practices and applications that civil engineers have developed to handle complex human interaction on our roads and highways, as well as the entire field of wayfinding in public spaces.

 The same logic eventually migrated into the workplace, notably in post-war Japan, and most saliently at Toyoda Motors where visual applications (visual devices) became a commonplace element in the Toyota Production System (TPS).
 Other leading companies in Japan, such as Canon and Okidata, adopted many of the same practices.
 However, while visibility was clearly a part of Japan's success solution, it was only noticed—or cited in the literature—as a generalized principle and not a codified system or a framework of thinking.
 For example, Robert W. Hall, in his 1983 book, Zero Inventories, states: "Establishing visibility of all forms of production problems is very important. ...
 The entire idea is instant communication."

 Specifically, Japan's JIT (just-in-time) manufacturing approach had an easy-to-understand visual interface: andon (stacked lights), kanban (pick-up tickets for control material quantity), color-coding (to make the match between items), scheduling boards for daily production, easy-to-read labels on shelving, and lines on the floor to trace out locations.

 Japanese master practitioners also noted that visual devices made it easy to see the difference between normal and abnormal: "... abnormal conditions and problems need to be obvious enough to catch people's attention.
 Because of the emphasis on visual methods for quick information transfer, the practice is called 'management by sight' or 'visual control'."
 Suzaki also compared the responsiveness of a well-tuned production system with the way the human body responds to stimuli and problems: "...
 Corrective action is taken right away, just as our muscles pull our hand away when we touch a hot plate."

-Michel Greif's book, The Visual Factory conferred the name for the first time, though Greif's theme focused primarily on the ability of visual applications to increase the interest of hourly workers in their own performance and their participation in company improvement activities.
+Michel Greif's book, The Visual Factory, adopted the name for the first time, though Greif's theme focused primarily on the ability of visual applications to increase the interest of hourly workers in their own performance and their participation in company improvement activities.